-Effective July 1, 2012, we adopted an employee stock purchase plan which allows participating employees to purchase shares of our common stock at a discount through payroll deductions.
+Our employee stock purchase plan allows participating employees to purchase shares of our common stock at a discount through payroll deductions.
 The plan is available to all employees subject to certain eligibility requirements.
-Participating employees may purchase common stock, on a voluntary after tax basis, at a price that is the lower of 85% of the fair market value of one share of common stock at the beginning or end of each stock purchase period.
-The plan consists of two six-month offering periods, beginning on July 1 and January 1 of each calendar year.
+Participating employees may purchase common stock, on a voluntary after-tax basis, at a price that is the lower of 85% of the fair market value of one share of common stock at the beginning or end of each stock purchase period.
+The plan consists of two six-month offering periods, beginning on January 1 and July 1 of each calendar year.
 A total of 1.2 million shares of common stock are reserved for issuance under the plan.